shadiakiki1986/yolov3.weights/README.md

 # yolov3.weights

-A repo just to host the yolov3.weights file from https://pjreddie.com/darknet/yolo/ in the repo releases.
+A repo just to host the yolov3.weights file from https://pjreddie.com/darknet/yolo/ in the repo releases for the sake of faster download time

 ## Usage